Golden Arrow Awards

 The Golden Arrows recognize the best work of communications, public relations and marketing professionals, and student practitioners based in Maine.

-This year’s awards will be presented in late spring, as part of a social/networking event.
+This year’s awards will be presented on June 16 at the Harraseeket Inn in Freeport as part of an award ceremony and social/networking event.

 Entry fees